j-desilva/travel-blog/content/about/header/index.md

 <!-- this is a subheadline -->
-I'm a 20-something Australian from Sydney who loves to explore the world and seek out new and challenging experiences.
+I'm a 20-something Australian from Sydney who loves to explore the world to seek out new and challenging experiences.
 For me, it's not about the quantity of places I have been, but about the quality time spent at each one.
 "To live is the rarest thing in the world.
 Most people just exist" - Oscar Wilde.